PauseAI/pauseai-website/src/posts/protests.md

 - Make sure you write a press release and send it to the media.
 Read more about [how to write a press release](/writing-press-releases).
 - Find coalition partners, and get as many people to join as possible.
 - Pick a fitting location and date.
-- You can ask for a permit for your protest at your government.
+- You can ask for a permit for your protest at your local government.
 - Have something to hand out, like <a href="/PauseAI_flyer.pdf" target="_blank">our flyer</a>.
-- Use our [design figma file](https://www.figma.com/community/file/1233064002969152026) to make your own flyers / banners / posters.
+- Use our [figma design template](https://www.figma.com/community/file/1233064002969152026) to make your own flyers / banners / posters.
 - Carefully consider the text on your signs and how your pictures will look to others - they will lead a life of their own on social media.

 ## Code of conduct